 The Derk Isle was the first Tintin adventure to be translated into Scots, and the first Franco-Belgian comic book (bande dessinée) to appear in a Scots version.
-Featuring the gallus Tintin and his faithful dug Tarrie, plus the glaikit detectives Nisbet an Nesbit, it was published by Taigh na Teud & Dalen in September 2013 and is now in its fifth reprinting.
+Featuring the gallus Tintin and his faithful dug Tarrie, plus the glaikit detectives Nisbet an Nesbit, it was published in September 2013 and is now in its fifth reprinting.

-A second Tintin title, The Merk o the Pharaoh, was published by Dalen in 2014, and features the dottelt Egyptologist, Professor Cameron Cartouche.
-The third title, The Partan wi the Gowden Taes, was published the following year.
-It includes the first appearance of Captain Haddie, complete with Scots expletives such as Scabbit scoondrels! …Glaikit gomerals!… Soor-faced plooms!
+Two further Tintin titles followed in 2014 and 2015.
+The Merk o the Pharaoh features the dottelt Egyptologist, Professor Cameron Cartouche.
+The Partan wi the Gowden Taes includes the first appearance of Captain Haddie, spouting Scots expletives such as Scabbit scoondrels! …Glaikit gomerals!… Soor-faced plooms!

 Tintin i the Snaws o Tibet — in which Tintin meets the Ugsome Snawman, and Captain Haddie has new catchphrases, Plunkin Thunnerplumps! and Muckle Michtie Marmaids! — was published in 2017 and is the fourth Tintin title in Scots.

 For further details of all these titles, including notes on the Scots character and place names, and a glossary of Scots words and phrases used in the series, please see the Tintin in Scots website.